Technologicat/mcpyrate/quasiquotes.md

 constants, or to trees of such containers, where all leaves are constants.

-## Memory usage of the hygienic capture system

-The hygienic capture occurs anew each time `q[]` expands (inside your macro definition).
-So for each `h[]` in a macro definition, a capture operation will execute for each *invocation* of the macro.
-It must work like this in order to always capture the right thing.

-However, only unique values, determined by their `id()`, are stored in the hygienic capture registry.
-Capturing the same value again just transforms into a lookup using the key for the already existing value.

-Currently, these captures are never deleted, so this potentially produces a memory leak; but a mild one that depends only on lexical properties of the codebase that uses macros.

-The memory required for the hygienic captures is proportional to the number of times `h[]` occurs in each macro definition, times the number of invocations of that macro in the target codebase, summed over all macros invoked by the target codebase.
-Furthermore, each item is only a string key, paired with an object reference, so that in itself doesn't take much memory.

-Another question is how much memory the object itself takes, since it'll never become unreachable.
-But the most common use case of hygienic unquoting is to safely refer to a top-level function imported at the macro definition site, so it's usually just a top-level function object.
-These aren't typically that large.

-Critically, the memory usage does not depend on how many times the final expanded code is called.
-The expanded code contains only lookups, no captures.

-So in a majority of realistic use cases, not deleting the captures is just fine.

-One exception is a long-lived REPL session involving many reloads of macro definitions (to test interactively in an agile way, while developing macros).
-In such a use case, if those macros use `q[h[]]`, the memory usage of the capture registry will grow at each reload (as the uses of `h[]` get expanded).

 ## For Common Lispers

 The `mcpy` equivalent of the Common Lisp macro-implementation pattern, where one